Complaints Procedure for Zero Waste Mag

 We welcome clear expressions of concern and commit to acknowledge a complaint promptly.
 When you submit a complaint regarding an article, editorial decision or operational matter, the complaint will be logged and assigned to a case handler.
 The first step is an initial assessment to determine whether the complaint falls within the scope of this complaint handling framework.
 Matters outside this process may be redirected to an appropriate forum, but we keep records of all issues raised.

-Investigation icon representing review The complaint process proceeds through defined stages: intake, investigation, response and review.
+A large, bright green commercial bin with a closed lid and visible wheels positioned on a paved surface alongside a tall stack of flattened cardboard boxes of various sizes and colors, some with printed logos or illustrations, situated on a concrete pavement adjacent to a neutral-colored building wall with a small window and a vent.
+The cardboard is crumpled and compacted, ready for disposal or recycling, and the scene is outdoors in an urban environment likely in the vicinity of a town or postcode area served by Zero Waste Mag's rubbish removal services, with natural daylight illuminating the scene.
+The complaint process proceeds through defined stages: intake, investigation, response and review.
 During intake we verify the details and gather any supporting material necessary to investigate.
 Investigations aim to be proportionate and impartial; they may involve consulting authors, editors and independent reviewers as needed.
 If a complaint concerns accuracy, we prioritise checking facts and sources.
 Where remedial action is required we will set out clear corrective steps and timelines for implementation.

 How complaints are assessed and prioritised